Skip to content

 Event overview

-Structure of the Event object
+Event object structure

 It contains 2 properties:

-1. The clubId where the event occurred
+1. The clubId on which the event occurred

 Example event payload